dalpal07/landing-challenge/README.md

 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+You should see `HELLO WORLD`.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+## Project Structure
+Your starting point, and the page you'll be building is `pages/index.js`.
+When you're done, this should look exactly like the Figma design file provided.

+### Directories
+- [src/components](src/components) - This is where you should put code for any React components you create.
+Import them into `pages/index.js` to use them.
+- [public/images](public/images) - This is where you should put any image assets you'll use (you can export any images you need from Figma and put them here to use)
+- [src/theme](src/theme) - If you choose to edit or add to the global Material UI theme, this is where you'll do that.
+Specifically, `src/theme/index.js` is your starting point for this.

-## Learn More
+## Helpful Docs

-To learn more about Next.js, take a look at the following resources:
+For additional help, take a look at the following resources:

+- [Material UI Documentation](https://mui.com/material-ui/getting-started/overview/) - learn more about Material UI, the UI library used in this project
+- [React Documentation](https://react.dev/) - learn more about React and React components
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.